withastro/docs/src/pages/en/guides/images.md

 ## Where to keep images

 ### `src/`
-Your images kept in `src/` can be imported and used by other components, and will be processed during Astro's build process.
-These images are imported from a **relative [file path](https://www.codecademy.com/resources/docs/html/file-paths)** and the image's `src` attribute should refer to the import.
+Your images kept in `src/` can be used by other components by first importing them from a **relative file path** and then using the import as the image's `src` attribute.

 ```astro